Treasure Mountain!: Treasure series

 Treasure Mountain! is the first of four games in The Learning Company's "Treasure" series along with Treasure Cove!, Treasure MathStorm!, and Treasure Galaxy!.
 The "Treasure" series is a subgroup of the company's Super Seekers games.
 All the games in this series are math and reading comprehension oriented educational adventure games aimed at younger children.
 Games in the treasure series all have the same three stage gameplay format where a special object, whose location can be deduced by answering questions, is needed to reach the next stage.

-Music

-In lieu of original musical scores, Treasure Mountain! employs a number of classical pieces as background music.
-The music heard in the game's introduction is Carl Philipp Emanuel Bach's "Solfeggietto".
-The theme heard in the outdoor levels is a combination of two of Beethoven's contredanses, WoO 14: No.1 and WoO 14: No.3.
-The theme heard in caves comes from the first movement of J. S. Bach's Keyboard Concerto no. 1 in D minor.
-Level Three features the Gigue from J. S. Bach's English Suite No. 4 in F major, BWV 809.

 Later versions

-In 1994, a version with enhanced sound and graphics was released on CD-ROM.
+In 1994, a remade version of the game was released on CD-ROM.

 In 1997 an updated version of the game was released on CD-ROM (version 2.0 Mac/2.01 Win) with even better graphics.

 Treasure Mountain! was later released in a software bundle package with both Treasure Cove! and Treasure Galaxy! under the name Treasure Trio!.
 This was one of the first software bundle packages ever sold.